duhast/jstree-rails/README.md

 # jsTree-Rails

-This gem packages the jsTree plugin (version 3.0.0-beta7) for easy use with the Rails 3.1+ asset pipleine.
+This gem packages the [jsTree](https://github.com/vakata/jstree) plugin version 3.0.4 for easy use with the Rails 3.1+ asset pipleine.

 ## Installation

 Add the following line to your Gemfile:

-    gem 'jstree-rails', :git => 'git://github.com/xinlangzi/jstree-rails.git'
+    gem 'jstree-rails', :git => 'git://github.com/duhast/jstree-rails.git'

 then run `bundle install` and restart your app.